boda-akos/STM32-Arduino-S6B33B2-Samsung-LCD-test/README.md

 Rotation is achieved by registers 0x10 and 0x40 (see table in data sheet p.41)

-It is proven that this controller's range is limited to 132 x 132 pixels.
-Somehow it still can fill the rest of the LCD if data is sent continously, but one can't address the LCD area with 0x42 and 0x43 registers, as they reset to 0 (the ones used for setAddressWindow)  if the 0x83 (131) limit is exceeded and only one thin line is displayed then.
-For example, one can draw a fillRect 131x131 pixels, but (131+1)x131 draws a line.
-There must be a workaround for that.
-It has nothing to do with Rotate.
+In the data sheet this controller's range is limited to 132x132 pixels (0x42 0x43 registers range 0-0x83).
+Somehow it still can address 128x160 pixels if D1 (Y/X) in 0x40 is set right.